a36bor/bunar/_posts/2022-04-22-the-relationship-between-ethics-and-law-what-you-need-to-know.md

 title:  "The Relationship Between Ethics and Law: What You Need to Know"
 date:   2022-04-22
 image:  images/2022/the-relationship-between-ethics-and-law-what-you-need-to-know.jpg
-description: When it comes to your career as a lawyer, you may be wondering how ethics and laws intersect.
-Both ethics and the law serve as important guidelines for social conduct, but they are different in many ways.
+description: Ethical standards and laws are both important for maintaining a functional and healthy society.
 ---